tombensve/tombensve.github.io/index.md

 _In case you are already using something from me and have the old repository setup then you need to update to the above!_

-# Current status

-_I have early onset dementia, and are walking on the road to Alzheimers!_

-This means that I have more time with my GitHub projects, but also that I'm slower, quite slower actually.
-My short term memory really sucks.
-But I will keep on coding here for as long as I can.
-My doctor encourage me to continue this to stimulate my brain.
-This does not mean that I will lower my own requirements, but it will take longer to implement them.

 # Why not maven central ?

 Well, I did that once and that was an absolutely